CVE-2026-27842

 Remediation

-Proactive Monitoring: Monitor device configuration logs for unauthorized changes and observe network traffic for anomalous administrative activity.
+Proactive Monitoring: Review device access logs for unauthorized configuration changes and monitor network traffic for suspicious management requests originating from untrusted sources.

 Exploitation status